Vector Symbolic Finite State Machines in Attractor Neural Networks: Attractor network construction

-Crucial to the functioning of the network transitions is how we model input to the network.
-We choose to model input to the network as a masking of the network state, such that all dimensions where the stimulus $\vec{s}$ is -1 are forced to be 0.
-This may be likened to saying we are considering input to the network that selectively silences half of all neurons according to the stimulus vector.
-While a stimulus vector $\vec{s}$ is being imposed upon the network, the modified state update rule is thus
+To ensure the plausible functionality of the network in a biological system, the mechanism for enacting transitions in the network should make very few timing assumptions about the system, and should be robust to an arbitrary degree of asynchrony.
+How we model input to the network is thus of crucial importance to its functionality in these regimes.
+We model input to the network as a \textit{masking} of the network state, such that all components where the stimulus $\vec{s}$ is -1 are set to 0.
+This may be likened to saying we are considering input to the network that selectively silences half of all neurons according to the stimulus hypervector.
+This mechanism was chosen as it allows the network to function even when the input is applied asynchronously and with random delays (see Section \ref{subsec:hadamard_input}).
+While a stimulus hypervector $\vec{s}$ is being imposed upon the network, the modified state update rule is given by

-where the Hadamard multiplication of the network state with $\heavi (\vec{s})$ enacts the masking operation, and the weights matrix $\mat{W}$ is constructed such that $\vec{z}_{t+1}$ will resemble the desired target state.
+where the Hadamard product of the network state with $\heavi (\vec{s})$ enacts the masking operation, and the weights matrix $\mat{W}$ is constructed such that $\vec{z}_{t+1}$ will resemble the desired target state (Section \ref{section:W_construction}).

-For every edge in the FSM, we generate an "edge state" $\vec{e}$, which is also stored as an attractor within the network.
-Each edge will use this $\vec{e}$ state as a "halfway-house", en route to $\vec{y}$.
-Additionally, each unique edge label will now have \textit{two} stimulus hypervectors associated with it, $\vec{s}_a$ and $\vec{s}_b$ which trigger transitions from source state $\vec{x}$ to edge state $\vec{e}$ and edge state $\vec{e}$ to target state $\vec{y}$ respectively.
+For every edge in the FSM, we randomly generate an ``edge state'' $\vec{e}$, which is also stored as an attractor within the network.
+Each edge will use this $\vec{e}$ state as an intermediate attractor state, en route to $\vec{y}$.
+Additionally, each unique stimulus $\varsigma \in S_\mathrm{FSM}$ will now have \textit{two} stimulus hypervectors associated with it, $\vec{s}_a$ and $\vec{s}_b$, which trigger transitions from source state $\vec{x}$ to edge state $\vec{e}$ and edge state $\vec{e}$ to target state $\vec{y}$ respectively.
+The edge states are introduced to allow the system to function even when stimuli are input to the network for arbitrarily many time steps, and prevents unwanted effects such as skipping over certain attractor states, or oscillations between states (see Section \ref{sec:why_edge_states}).
 A general transition now looks like